historicalnetworkresearch/riodejaneiro/program.md

 **[Aline Paes](http://www2.ic.uff.br/~alinepaes/)** is an Associate Professor at the Institute of Computing at the [Fluminense Federal University (UFF)](https://international.uff.br/), Brazil.
 She earned her Master’s and Ph.D. degrees in Computer Science and Systems Engineering, focusing on Artificial Intelligence, from COPPE-Systems at the Federal University of Rio de Janeiro (UFRJ).
 During her Ph.D., she spent a year as a visiting researcher at Imperial College London.
 Currently, she holds a Jovem Cientista do Estado do Rio de Janeiro (Young Scientist of the State of Rio de Janeiro) fellowship from FAPERJ and a research productivity fellowship from CNPq.
 Her research in Artificial Intelligence spans multiple areas, including machine learning integrated with neural, statistical, and logical approaches; representation learning and language models; model adaptation and transfer learning; explainable AI; and AI applications for positive social impact.
 Aline Paes serves on the editorial boards of the Machine Learning Journal, the Ibero-American Journal of Artificial Intelligence, and the Journal of the Brazilian Computer Society.
 She was recently awarded FAPERJ’s inaugural research grant for Young Women Scientists.
 In 2023, she was a visiting professor at the Natural Language Processing Group at the University of Sheffield, supported by a CAPES scholarship.
 Since 2020, she has been a member of the [Brasileiras em PLN (Brazilian Women in NLP)](https://brasileiraspln.com/) group.

-## Accepted papers
-This is a preliminary list of accepted papers.
-This section will be updated with the full program soon.

-- A Data Visualization Platform for Analyzing Social Relations in 19th-century Alegrete
-Paulo Roberto Scheuer Gomes, Laura Vargas Dicheti, Carla Maria Dal Sasso Freitas

-- Analyzing political-religious criminality during the Dollfuß-/Schuschnigg-Regime – A case study of LLM-assisted historical network research
-Cindarella Petz

-- Breaking the Surface.
-Uncovering Mechanisms, Practices and Dynamics of Historical Engagement in the City of Cologne
-Annika Häberlein
+## Wedsneday 21 May
+Tutorial Day!

+### 09:00 - 09:10 Welcome to Rio and to the Forum de Ciência e Cultura

+### 09:10 - 12:30 Tutorial 1
+Introduction to Generative AI (Thiago Castro Ferreira)

+### 14:30 - 18:00 Tutorial 2
+From Snapshots to Mechanisms: An Introduction to Social Network Analysis for Historians (Charles Kirschbaum)

+## Thursday 22 May

+### 09:00 - 09:10 Welcome to HNR2025

+### 09:10 - 10:30 Opening Keynote
+Making shell companies visible.
+Digital history as a tool to unveil global networks and local infrastructures (Benoît Majerus)

+### 11:00 - 12:30 Session 1
-- Cliental Network of Biała Podlaska 1702-1709: An Attempt at Qualitative Analysis of Patronage Networking
+- Cliental Network of Biała Podlaska 1702-1709: An Attempt at Qualitative Analysis of Patronage Networking (Jan Siwoń)
-Jan Siwoń

-- Exploring the dynamics and critical transition in historical processes of Asoka's reign from the prism of complexity approach
-Syed Shariq Husain, Kalpit Raj

-- Exploring the Nature of Science through Data and Connections: Introducing Historical Network Analysis in Brazilian High School Physics Education
-Marlon C. Alcantara, Leonardo Domingos

 - High Middle Ages Aristocratic Networks through Alcuin's Letters and Digital Methods (c.
-790-804)
+790-804) (Renato Da Silva)
-Renato Da Silva
+- Institutional Development and the Dynamics of Power Through Time (Héctor Gutiérrez Magaña, Jesús Espinal-Enríquez)
+- A Data Visualization Platform for Analyzing Social Relations in 19th-century Alegrete (Paulo Roberto Scheuer Gomes, Laura Vargas Dicheti, Carla Maria Dal Sasso Freitas)

+### 14:30 - 16:00 Session 2
+- Analyzing political-religious criminality during the Dollfuß-/Schuschnigg-Regime – A case study of LLM-assisted historical network research (Cindarella Petz)
-- Identifying prominent actors in historical networks: The case of the New Education Movement
+- Identifying prominent actors in historical networks: The case of the New Education Movement (Lauri Luoto)
-Lauri Luoto

-- Institutional Development and the Dynamics of Power Through Time
-Héctor Gutiérrez Magaña, Jesús Espinal-Enríquez

-- Introducing High School Students to Historical Network Research: A Pedagogical Framework
-Juliane T. Moraes, Marlon C. Alcantara, Hudson W. Ferreira

-- Mapping Medieval Mazovia's Trade Networks: Reconstructing Economic and Social Dynamics through Data Analysis
-Karol Banach

-- Network information extraction from medieval trial records combining LLM-based coreference resolution with string matching in pre-existing lists of persons
-David Zbíral, Gideon Kotzé, Zoltán Brys, Robert L. J. Shaw, Tomáš Hampejs, Andres Karjus
+- Network information extraction from medieval trial records combining LLM-based coreference resolution with string matching in pre-existing lists of persons (David Zbíral, Gideon Kotzé, Zoltán Brys, Robert L. J. Shaw, Tomáš Hampejs, Andres Karjus)

-- Networks of Named Entities in Large Press Collections: Epistemological and Methodological Challenges
-Martin Grandjean

 - Political entanglements.
-A network study on contracts, power, and defection in Renaissance Italy's warfare market
-Criveller Margherita, Federico Bianchi, Raffaele Vacca, Flaminio Squazzoni
+A network study on contracts, power, and defection in Renaissance Italy's warfare market (Criveller Margherita, Federico Bianchi, Raffaele Vacca, Flaminio Squazzoni)

+## Friday 23 May

+### 09:00 - 10:30 Session 3
+- Breaking the Surface.
+Uncovering Mechanisms, Practices and Dynamics of Historical Engagement in the City of Cologne (Annika Häberlein)
+- Exploring the Nature of Science through Data and Connections: Introducing Historical Network Analysis in Brazilian High School Physics Education (Marlon C. Alcantara, Leonardo Domingos)
+- Mapping Medieval Mazovia's Trade Networks: Reconstructing Economic and Social Dynamics through Data Analysis (Karol Banach)
-- Social Networks from Dailies: The Observer's Perspective
-José Antonio Motilla, Diego Espitia, Edgardo Galán Vasquez, Edgardo Ugalde, Martín Zumay
+- Social Networks from Dailies: The Observer's Perspective (José Antonio Motilla, Diego Espitia, Edgardo Galán Vasquez, Edgardo Ugalde, Martín Zumay)

+### 11:00 - 12:30 Session 4
+- Exploring the dynamics and critical transition in historical processes of Asoka's reign from the prism of complexity approach (Syed Shariq Husain, Kalpit Raj)
+- Introducing High School Students to Historical Network Research: A Pedagogical Framework (Juliane T. Moraes, Marlon C. Alcantara, Hudson W. Ferreira)
-- The Succession of Mysticism during the Formative Period of Islamic Reformism
+- The Succession of Mysticism during the Formative Period of Islamic Reformism (Yuri Ishida)
-Yuri Ishida
+- Networks of Named Entities in Large Press Collections: Epistemological and Methodological Challenges (Martin Grandjean)

+### 14:30 - 15:50 Closing Keynote
+Is AI in low-resource contexts still a realistic pursuit?
+Absolutely — and necessary (Aline Paes)

+### 15:50 - 16:00 HNR2026 Announcement

+### 16:00 - 16:30 Final Words